 4.4.
-During normal operation the safety systems are generally powered from systems not classified as safety and interconnected with systems that are not important to safety.
+During normal operation the safety systems are generally powered from systems not classified as safety or interconnected with non-safety systems.
 In order to have a reliable safety system power supply, design bases need to be established for all electrical systems in the nuclear power plant.